 Seeking a CFO with a thorough comprehension of lending and operations is also pivotal to choosing someone who can serve as a strategic advisor to the CEO.
 Lending and operations lie at the very core of credit unions, regardless of changing priorities and approaches.

 Now more than ever, credit unions must recognize the more complex challenges presented to CFOs and diversify the areas from which they source their candidates.
 Credit union-specific experience, while helpful, pales in comparison to a candidate with sophisticated financial management skills and a creative, visionary approach to leadership.

 Finding candidates who diverge from traditional CFO traits, like introversion and narrow areas of expertise, will be the most fundamental investment credit unions make in their future.

-Did you know that Cowen Partners conducts more Chief Financial Officer searches a month than most search firms do in a year?
-We have a deep network of qualified credit union and financial services CFO candidates and know the market, let us get to know your organization.
+Did you know that Cowen Partners is has been named a leader among the best credit union executive search firms?
+We do more credit union executive searches a month than most search firms do in a year.
+With a deep network of highly qualified credit union and financial services C-suite candidates, our executive recruiters know the market.
+Let us get to know your organization.